mechano/TwoTrees-SK1-configurations-for-Armbian-and-Klipper-0.13/README.md

 https://github.com/suchmememanyskill/CYD-Klipper

-You have to compile and flash both MCU and THR updated firmware refer to this video for info on how-to because it needs to solder an header to the THR's USB port.
+You have to compile and flash both MCU and THR with updated firmware refer to this video for info on how-to-do because it needs to solder an header to the THR's USB port.

 https://www.youtube.com/watch?v=FsllmCiCr3Y